 Every current member is invited to participate in the annual General Assembly in order to approve the annual report of activities and finances and to elect the members of the Board to a 6-year term renewable (with elections of half the council every 3 years).

-The Board is composed of 24 members (see below).
+As of May 27,2020, The Board is composed of 23 members (see below).
 The council elects the President and Bureau members among its members, to a 3-year term.
 The Bureau guarantees the management of the association in accordance with the Board's directives.